Corallus-Caninus/Rot_Net/README.md

 4. *digitization*.
 This representation should be low level enough that a few common logic gates/circuits should be able to reproduce or transfer models into an FPGA or ASIC configuration with ease.
+While it is possible to use binary and scale out connections, this representation aims to be a good solution for both and therefor a more universal model.

 5. *energy effeciency*.
 Low level operations should use less pipeline stages and therefore less silicon switching.
- This network should be memory bottlenecked on all operations to the point parameter compression isnt off the table with certain ALUs/architectures that have pipelines that are partially idling. while it is possible to use binary and scale out connections, this representation aims to be a good solution for both and therefor a more universal model.
+ This network should be memory bottlenecked on all operations to the point parameter compression isnt off the table with certain ALUs/architectures that have pipelines that are partially idling.

 config contains the rustc and llvm params for this build.